What to do when prayers seem to fail.

 6. CONCLUSION

-This is the last article in the subsection, “Praying for things” (i.e. prayers of request).
+This is the last article in the subsection, “The basis of praying for things” (i.e. prayers of request).
 Those types of prayer are useful for a couple of reasons.
 Firstly, they can lead to smoother, more contented and purposeful lives if we use them well.
-Secondly, they can help build our Christian faith, i.e. as a result of recognising our loving God at work within our lives in this Bible-based manner.
+Secondly, they can help build both our Christian faith AND belief in God, i.e. as a result of recognising our loving God at work within our lives in this Bible-based manner.

 This article and the others before it, will hopefully lead to greater success in your prayers of request.

 I will say at this point though, that there is more to prayer than just asking for stuff from God.
-For example, prayer has an important role in enhancing our one-on-one relationship with the Lord.
-You see he does wants us to love him more and more as time passes.
-Continue to the next article, “Mature prayer”.
+For example, prayer has an important role in enhancing our one-on-one relationship with God.
+You see God does wants us to love him more and more as time passes.
+Please continue to the next article, “Mature prayer”.